richie-omondi/richie-omondi/README.md

 - ❓ Ask me about anything related to backend development and contributing to open-source.

-- 👀 I'm looking forward to learning Rust and Java
+- 👀 I'm looking forward to up skilling in backend development.

 - ⚡ Fun fact: I use tabs over spaces